Breast Augmentation With Lift: When Is it Necessary?

 Here are some things to know before a combined breast augmentation with lift surgery:

-Scarring: This is probably the most common reason patients hesitate to undergo a lift with implants.
+This is probably the most common reason patients hesitate to undergo a lift with implants.
 The incisions for breast augmentation are made in locations where they’re barely noticeable.
 However, most breast lift procedures involve making an incision that extends from the lower edge of the areola to the base of the breast.
 Even though it fades over time, this incision is visible.
+Most patients consider scars a worthwhile tradeoff to enhance the shape and perkiness of their breasts.

-Cost: Combining a breast lift with augmentation costs more than either procedure performed alone.
+Combining a breast lift with augmentation costs more than either procedure performed alone.
 The price varies from patient to patient, depending on the extent of the lift needed, the type of implants used, and other factors.

-Future breastfeeding: Even though breast augmentation alone rarely affects a woman’s ability to breastfeed, a breast lift poses a bit more risk.
+Even though breast augmentation alone rarely affects a woman’s ability to breastfeed, a breast lift poses a bit more risk.
 If you plan to breastfeed in the future, it’s important to discuss this with your surgeon at your consultation.

 Breast augmentation combined with a breast lift, when performed by an experienced, talented plastic surgeon, can create beautiful results that will last for years.
 If you’re looking for a breast enhancement specialist, request a consultation with one of our board-certified plastic surgeons at The Wall Center by using the online form.
 You can also call our Shreveport, LA, practice at (318) 795-0801 to schedule an appointment.